Union Bankshares (NASDAQ:UNB) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Union Bankshares (NASDAQ:UNB – Free Report) in a report released on Saturday morning.
-The firm issued a hold rating on the bank’s stock.
+Analysts at StockNews.com started coverage on shares of Union Bankshares (NASDAQ:UNB – Get Free Report) in a research report issued on Sunday.
+The brokerage set a “hold” rating on the bank’s stock.

 About Union Bankshares